 - Ensuring all materials used support course-related teaching, scholarship, or research.

 - Determining, on a case-by-case basis, whether the use of a copyrighted work requires permission or qualifies as fair use.
 Such a determination requires a working knowledge of the principles & applications of fair use.
 Library staff can provide some consultation on the relevant issues.
-Educational information on fair use and an online tool for documenting fair use analysis are available on our site.

 - Making arrangements for permissions when they are needed.